lamberta/devkit-doc/guide/game-walkthrough.md

 has additional methods for setting an image to be used within a view.
 Check [the API](../api/ui-imageview.html) for more details.

-The `device` module contains information about the physical device running the application.
-We can use this to obtain information about the browser window, or even a native mobile application depending on where your game is running.

 Now that we have imported our dependencies, we can define our `TitleScreen` class.
 Here we use the `Class` function to define our screen module as a sub-class of the `ui.ImageView` type: